is part of the Informa Markets Division of Informa PLC

 The National Business Awards celebrate the best in British business and the sustainability category is a prestigious as part of this.
-We continue to see exciting entries in this field every year and all companies are welcome – large or small – to enter in 2016 by 27th May.
+We continue to see exciting entries in this field every year and all companies are welcome – large or small.

 As a board advisor and a judge at the NBA, these are my thoughts on business practices at home and abroad in recent months that demonstrate leadership.